Mutation-acyclic quivers are totally proper: Abstract

 \section{Abstract}

 Totally proper quivers, introduced by S.~Fomin and the author \cite{COQ}, have many useful properties including powerful mutation invariants.
 We show that every mutation-acyclic quiver (i.e., a quiver that is mutation equivalent to an acyclic one) is totally proper.
 This yields new necessary conditions for a quiver to be mutation-acyclic.
+In particular, we show that a generalization of the Markov invariant for $3$-vertex quivers applies to all mutation-acyclic quivers.
+Only finitely many acyclic quivers share the same Markov invariant.